 Get An Extended Car Warranty Before The Winter Starts!

-If you just bought your vehicle and it’s under factory warranty, then you are good to go.
+If you just bought your vehicle and it’s under a factory warranty, then you are good to go.
 But if your factory warranty has expired, you MUST get an extended warranty before the winter starts.
-It will save you from many hassles, mentally, physically and financially.
+It will save you from many hassles, mentally, physically, and financially.
 You will be provided 24/7 roadside assistance if your car breaks down so that you are not stranded on the road alone.
 You won’t have to worry about the colossal mechanic bill because it will be covered under warranty.